cx1111/IAP2017-comp-essentials/README.md

 - Understand that modern software development is collaborative and built upon the work of others.
 - Understand the importance of version control and feel comfortable with basic git commands.
 - Want to use git and Github for your future projects.

-## Session 4 - Ergonomics and economics of modern computing

-Content:

-- Cloud computing and SAAS.
-- AI and Neural networks
-- CPUs and GPUs/parallel computing.
-- Security and encryption - RSA
-- Operating systems.
-Differences and a brief history.

-Learning Outcomes:

-- Understand what doing/storing things 'on the cloud' means.
-- Understand the significance of AI, SAAS, and deep learning to the future of software.
-- Choose computers, operating systems, and software to suit one's own needs.